How AI Will Fuel Next-Gen Merchandising Decision Support Systems

-As we discussed in the previous chapter, space constraints can be problematic for merchandisers and category managers.
-How do these managers make decisions about how to fill their limited retail spaces?
+As discussed in the previous chapter, space constraints can be problematic for merchandisers and category managers.
+How do these managers decide how to fill their limited retail spaces?
 Will any of these decisions drive customers away?

 Operational challenges come in many forms, including supply chain issues, the threat of lockdowns or social distancing measures, and even staffing challenges.
 While not all of these issues directly involve products, they can still be relevant to the issue of merchandising and category management.
-Retailers should be proactive to reduce the impact these challenges might have on category management.
+Retailers should be proactive in reducing these challenges' impact on category management.

 Rapidly Changing Shopping Behaviors

 Shoppers are behaving differently today than they did just two years ago.
-The pandemic has accelerated many changes in shopping habits, such as the move to using online retailers.
-Category managers must consider whether there may be other changes, such as increasing usage of click and collect or a shift towards using subscription services for consumables.
+The pandemic has accelerated many changes in shopping habits, such as the use of online retailers.
+Category managers must consider whether there may be other changes, such as increasing usage of click-and-collect or a shift towards using subscription services for consumables.
 Changing consumer behavior requires careful attention to category management planning and automation.

 The pandemic isn't something that retailers could have easily predicted, nor could retailers have accurately forecast the economic fallout from lockdowns.
 However, retailers do need to attempt to forecast the hurdles they may face in the coming months or years.
-Forecasting obstacles historically meant focusing on some narrow issues, but today retailers need to take a broader view, considering problems with the supply chain or other issues that could have a serious effect on category management augmentation.
+Forecasting obstacles historically meant focusing on some narrow issues.
+Still, today retailers need to take a broader view, considering problems with the supply chain or other issues that could seriously affect category management augmentation.

-SKU rationalization is a simple form of evaluation where retailers consider whether it's worthwhile to carry certain SKUs.
+SKU rationalization is a simple form of evaluation where retailers consider whether carrying certain SKUs is worthwhile.
 What existing SKUs to keep?
 What to delete?
 What space to allocate?
 What is the impact of demand transference?